eigenbooks/bayes-missing-manual/_sources/worked-examples.md

 {numref}`option-b` outlines the expected outcome for option B, increasing your market share in the city to 25%.

-:::{list-table} A summary of the reasoning for calculating the outcome of option B.
+:::{list-table} A summary of the reasoning for calculating the outcome of option B with Bayes theorem.
 :header-rows: 1
 :widths: auto
 :name: option-b